Vibius Sequester: Work

 The work was highly regarded by scholars of the Italian Rennaissance, and almost 50 manuscript copies survive.
 All of these, however, can be traced back to a single Carolingian manuscript written in the second half of the 9th century, Vat.
 Lat.
 4929.

 The work is best known for preserving a dactylic pentameter line quoted from Cornelius Gallus, uno tellures dividit amne duas ("[the Scythian Hypanis] with its one stream divides two lands"), which was the only known fragment of Gallus's poetry before the discovery in 1978 of several additional lines by him on an Egyptian papyrus.
+Sequester's interest in the geographic categorizations of older authors, which often lack coherent criteria, represents the reexamination of naturalistic and geographic knowledge during late antiquity.